Last Updated: December 15, 2024

 Managing constraints in the Apollo program involves a structured and ongoing process to monitor, address, and adapt to changing circumstances.
 While the program's constraints are initially defined, the plan for revisiting and communicating these constraints during the program includes the following key elements:

-1. Program Reviews and Reporting: Regular program reviews and reporting mechanisms will be established to assess the status of each constraint.
-These reviews involved stakeholders, including NASA leadership, mission control, and technical experts.
+1. Program Reviews and Reporting: Regular program reviews and reporting mechanisms will be established to assess each constraint's status.
+These reviews involve stakeholders, including NASA leadership, mission control, and technical experts.
 The status of constraints will be communicated transparently during these reviews.

 2. Risk Management: The program will have a robust risk management process.
 Risks and potential constraints will be continuously assessed, and contingency plans will be developed to address unforeseen challenges.
 This involves identifying new risks and assessing their impact on existing constraints.